The National Council Licensure Examination for Practical Nurses (NCLEX-PN exam) is administered by individual State Boards of Nursing.

 What if you fail?

 If you fail, you’ll receive a diagnostic profile that evaluates your test performance.
 Read it carefully.
 You’ll see how many questions you answered on the exam.
-The more questions you answered, the closer you came to pass.
+The more questions you answered, the closer you came to passing.

 The only way you continue to get questions after you answer the first 85 is if you are answering questions close to the level of difficulty needed to pass.
 Use the diagnostic profile to determine your problem areas.

-Tips For Taking Nclex – PN exam
+Tips For Taking NCLEX-PN Exam

 - During the exam, read the multiple-choice question first before viewing the answer; then preview the answers and choose your response.
-Guess if you do not know the answer as no penalty exists.
-Carefully read the questions as it prevents wrong answers.
+Guess if you do not know the answer, as no penalty exists.
+Carefully read the questions, as it prevents wrong answers.

 - Use the NCSBN’s Review for the NCLEX-PN® Examination for material that contains practice questions and feedback from a nurse professional.

 - Plan for the examination by knowing the location of the test-taking site.
-Take photo identification (e.g., driver’s license, state ID, passport or military ID) to check-in.
+Take photo identification (e.g., driver’s license, state ID, passport, or military ID) to check in.

-Rudraa Academy (Nclex Classes In Ahmedabad) is the center of excellence where we believe everyone was born to succeed.
+Rudraa Academy (Nclex Classes In Ahmedabad) is the center of excellence, where we believe everyone was born to succeed.
 It is just a matter of choosing the right path of groundwork.